potto216/BlueR-Test/README.md

 To sue the framework first startup the server software in one terminal that will look for clients requesting tests.
 The server manages the adapters.
 The server can be started with:
 `cargo run -- -d server`
+When done with the tests the server is stopped using the command:
+`cargo run -- -d client kill-server`

 Next in another terminal start a client.
 A client will perform one test of [BlueR]'s functionality and exit.